Military dictatorship: Africa

+Arab world

+In the Arab world, several countries, including Iraq, Syria, and Yemen, experienced numerous military coups during 1950s and 1960s.
+In Syria, the 1963 coup by the Ba'athist military committee was followed by a series of coups and counter-coup attempts by rival Ba'athist factions.
+The intra-Ba'athist power struggle persisted until the 1970 coup, when General Hafez al-Assad gained undisputed control of the Syrian military and the Arab Socialist Ba'ath party.
+Subsequently, he consolidated power by constructing a surveillance state characterized by intense militarism.
+A similar military dictatorship was also established in Libya under Muammar Gaddafi's rule during the 1970s.

+Military coups have since been infrequent in the Arab world with the exception of Iraq.
+Following the 1990 Yemeni unification, the Yemen again divided between supporters of military rule and a one-party secessionist state until the military-ruled Yemen Arab Republic seized control of the entire nation in the Yemeni Civil War of 1994.
+Military coups have since been infrequent in the Middle East with the exceptions of Iraq and Turkey.

+In the 21st century, Egypt was placed under temporary military dictatorship following the 2011 Egyptian revolution and again after the 2013 Egyptian coup d'état.
+Sudan shifted from a personalist dictatorship to a military dictatorship following the 2019 Sudanese coup d'état.

 East and Southeast Asia

-South Korea became a military dictatorship following the May 16 coup in 1961, following years of military buildup and involvement of the military in politics.
-To maintain power, the military organized the Democratic Republican Party to hold political power after nominally returning to civilian government in 1963.
+South Korea became a military dictatorship after the May 16 coup in 1961, following years of military buildup and political involvement.
+The military organized the Democratic Republican Party to hold political power after nominally returning to civilian government in 1963.
 A series of military dictators ruled until democratization in 1987, though the military remained influential in politics thereafter.

-Indonesia underwent a long military dictatorship under the New Order of Suharto from 1968 to 1999.
+Indonesia underwent a long military dictatorship under the New Order of Suharto from 1966 to 1998.
 This dictatorship introduced some liberal reforms and saw relative stability until unrest caused by the 1997 Asian financial crisis.

 Myanmar has become an exception among military dictatorships for its long military rule, and it has been recognized as "the most durable military regime worldwide".
-The military first seized power from 1958–1960 and again from 1962–2011, then maintaining indirect rule before seizing control a third time in 2021.
+The military first seized power from 1958 to 1960 and again from 1962 to 2011, then maintaining indirect rule before seizing control a third time in 2021.

 Neighboring Thailand has seen a similar trend, where the military has ruled directly or indirectly for most years since 1932, with only four civilian governments being formed between 1932 and 2011.